 Scalability Through Pub/Sub

-Microservices communication is frequently implemented using the Publisher/Subscriber model that allows messaging between microservices while keeping them loosely coupled.
-In that regard, NCache serves as an in-memory scalable Pub/Sub messaging broker through which all the microservices making up the application can publish and subscribe for events.
-The scalability and reliability feature inherent with NCache clustering are automatically translated when we come to pub/sub.
-Find out more about NCache as a message broker in the microservices environment through our blog on Scaling .NET Microservices Communication with In-Memory Pub/Sub.
+Microservices communication is frequently implemented using the Publisher/Subscriber model that allows messaging between different Microservices.
+In this regard, NCache serves as scalable, in-memory Pub/Sub NCache Documentation and Guides broker through which all the Microservices in the application can publish events and subscribe for them.
+The scalability and reliability inherent with NCache clustering are automatically translated when we come to Pub/Sub.
+Find out more about NCache as a message broker in the Microservices environment through our blog on Scaling.NET Microservices Communication with In-Memory Pub/Sub.

 Scalability Through Caching